Deciding whether to drink is a personal decision that we each eventually have to make. Get the facts about alcohol.

 You've probably heard a lot of conflicting information about marijuana.
 Here's what recent research has found.

-MDMA is a manmade drug that's often called ecstasy.
-Find out how the drug can affect someone who uses it.
+Find out how the drug Ecstasy can affect someone who uses it.

 Meth is a powerful stimulant drug that's extremely addictive and destructive.
 Find out how it works and why it's smart to avoid it.